ObiBaratt/group-coding-challenges/12-url-shortener/README.md

 ### Todo list
 - Help function to map a shortened string to the full URL
 - Setup a DB to save the mapped items
-- Make frontend so you can submit a url and prefered shortened string
+- Make frontend so you can submit a url and preferred shortened string
 - Connect 1 & 2
 - Deploy

+### Structure / Wireframing
+- We're going to have a single page / URL akin to "
+  - Potential Words: minimurl, mURLecule, minification protocol, token, baseurl, mURL, atomizer,

 ## Next Info